 With its position as an internet giant in question and, more importantly, its entire existence in jeopardy, wholesale changes were needed to save AOL.
 The easy route would’ve been to just rebrand and relaunch the business.
 But would that have saved it?
 Probably not.
 And whilst, admittedly, its popularity hasn’t reached anywhere near the levels it once enjoyed, its position is now a lot more secure.
 Having pivoted away from its old, core business model, AOL realized and accepted the monumental shift in online behaviour.

 With consumer choice greater than ever before, brand loyalty is becoming a thing of the past.
 If a business can no longer provide the features that its customers want, they’ll just leave.
-The AOL of the 1990s could get away with charging customers for its email platform, but although there are still companies charging for such features, the larger user bases now belong to its free counterparts, such as Gmail, Hotmail and Yahoo.
+The AOL of the 1990s could get away with charging customers for its email platform, but although there are still companies charging for such features, the larger user bases now belong to its free counterparts, such as Gmail, Outlook and Apple Mail.
 AOL could get also get away with not having certain products, as users didn’t have many other options.
 But all of that has changed, and AOL had to respond.

 A rebrand, let alone a complete relaunch, is an incredibly daunting prospect.
 The potential for a backlash amongst your customer base is very real and, done carelessly, could do lasting damage to your new brand.
 But if, like AOL, a change needs to happen, a rebrand may make sense for your business.
 Go into it with an open mind.
 Prepare to throw out your preconceptions and be proved wrong.
 And ultimately, be willing to take your company down a route you hadn’t initially considered.
 It could revolutionize your business.